citizenfx/fivem-docs/content/docs/server-manual/setting-up-a-server.md

   A step-by-step guide on setting up FXServer.
 ---

-This page shows you how to run the Cfx.re platform server (also often named 'FXServer') on Windows, Linux, txAdmin, or a game server hosting provider!
+This page shows you how to run the Cfx platform server (also often named 'FXServer') on Windows, Linux, txAdmin, or a game server hosting provider!
 They can all be found down below under *[Available guides][setting-up-a-server-guides]*.

 Having trouble running your server?
 Check the [server issue FAQ][server-issues] or create a topic in the [Server Discussion][fxserver-support-category] sub-category on the forum.

 ## Before you begin
-If you haven't done so yet, register a free license key on the [Cfx.re Portal](https://portal.cfx.re/).
+If you haven't done so yet, register a free license key on the [Cfx Portal](https://portal.cfx.re/).

 ## Available guides
 - [Game server hosting providers][game-server-hosting-providers]